NREL/jade/docs/source/tutorial.rst

 of a batch, so this status may not be current.

-Every job runner will log completions to the same file, so you can see live job completions with this command:
+Every job runner will log completions to the same file, so you can see live job completions with this command.
+Note that this file is cleared each time a submitter processes it.

 .. code-block:: bash

-    $ tail -f output/results.csv
+    $ tail -F output/results.csv

 Every submitter will log to the same file, so you can monitor submission status with this command: